EDUCBA

 Blender is an open-source and 3D computer graphics software toolset developed by Blender Foundation.
 It is used for creating animated movies, visual effects, 3D models, and video games.
 It is available on Windows, Mac OS, and Linux.

-Maya is provided to the user in an integrated software application that is designed to enhance productivity and ease of use.
+Maya is provided to the user in an integrated software application designed to enhance productivity and ease of use.
 Its software interface is customizable; thus, skilled developers can take their productivity to a greater level.
 It allows developers to extend their functionality with Maya by providing access to (MEL) Maya Embedded language.
 With MEL, developers can customize the interface by writing down scripts and macros.

 Maya dynamics can help developers create convincing visual simulations.
 There are n Dynamics tools also available.
-To simulate and render viscous fluids, atmospheric, pyrotechnic, ocean effects, Maya fluid effects can be utilized.
+To simulate and render viscous fluids, atmospheric, pyrotechnic, ocean effects, and Maya fluid effects can be utilized.
 For clothing and fabric, n Cloth effect is available, while nParticles can be used for effects including liquids, cloud, smoke, spray, and dust.

-Head to Head Comparison Between Maya and Blender
+Head-to-Head Comparison Between Maya and Blender

-Below Is The Top 8 Comparison Between Maya vs Blender
+Below is the Top 8 Comparison Between Maya vs Blender

 Maya vs Blender